open-wc/custom-elements-manifest/packages/blog/blog.md

 Developers tend to have many differing opinions, and standardization tends to... take time.
 More than 3 years later, we are happy to finally be able to share with you: _Custom Elements Manifest_ 🎉

 Custom Elements Manifest is a file format that describes the custom elements in your project.
 This format will allow tooling and IDEs to give rich information about the custom elements in a given project.
 A `custom-elements.json` contains metadata about the custom elements in your project; their properties, methods, attributes, inheritance, slots, CSS Shadow Parts, CSS custom properties, and a modules exports.
+If you're interested in following the specification of the schema, or contributing to it, you can find the repository here: [webcomponents/custom-elements-manifest](https://github.com/webcomponents/custom-elements-manifest).

 ## Example